keathley/keathley.github.io/_drafts/2021/2021-05-14-good-and-bad-elixir.md

 end
 ```

 Both of these patterns should be avoided.
-YOu should build your `with` blocks in such a way that its safe to fall through and return any errors that surface.
-If you want to unify the various errors that can surface in your application you may find it useful to define a common error type like so:
+You should build your `with` blocks in such a way that its safe to fall through and return any errors that surface.
+If you want to unify the various errors that can surface in your application, then its better to define a common error type like so:

 ```elixir
 defmodule MyApp.Error do